Upgrade to remove ads

 How was the training of special education teachers changed by the No Child Left Behind Act of 2002?

-If a special education teacher is teaching a core subject, he or she must meet the standard of "highly qualified" in that subject
+If a special education teacher is teaching a core subject, he or she must meet the standard of highly-qualified teacher in that subject

 Which of the following a specific change of language in the IDEA?